istio/istio/docs/concepts/mixer.md

 > This section is preliminary and subject to change.
 We're still experimenting with the concept of scripting in the mixer.

 The mixer's attribute processing phase is implemented via a scripting language (exact language *TBD*).
-The scripts are provided a set of attributes and are responsible for producing policy objects and dispatching control to individual configured aspects.
+The scripts are provided a set of attributes and are responsible for producing the adapter parameters and dispatching control to individual configured adapters.

-For common uses, the operator authors policy objects production rules via a relatively simple declarative format and expression syntax.
-The mixer ingests such rules and produces a script that performs the necessary runtime work of accessing the request's incoming attributes and producing the requisite policy objects.
+For common uses, the operator authors adapter parameter production rules via a relatively simple declarative format and expression syntax.
+The mixer ingests such rules and produces a script that performs the necessary runtime work of accessing the request's incoming attributes and producing the requisite adapter parameters.

 For advanced uses, the operator can bypass the declarative format and author directly in the scripting language.
 This is more complex, but provides ultimate flexibility.